robotlegs/robotlegs-framework/src/robotlegs/bender/framework/readme-context.md

 In the example above we are installing a bundle, a configuration and a reference to a Display Object Container.
 The Display Object Container will be used as the "contextView".

-The "contextView" should be provided as the final configuration as it may trigger context initialization.
+The "contextView" should always be provided as the final configuration as it may trigger context initialization.

 # Bundles and Extensions

+An extension integrates 3rd party code into a context.

+A bundle groups a selection of extensions together into a single drop-in package.

 Most extensions and bundles can be installed as classes: